Club Foot (includes Talipes Equinovarus)

 Short-Term Treatment and Outcomes

-Clubfoot is treated either through a process of repositioning the foot into the correct orientation with immobilization and physical therapy, surgical correction to lengthen tendons and ligaments in the food and ankle, or both.
-Although your provider will advise you on the best choice for your child’s particular situation, in many cases, the first and most conservative approach is to stretch the foot and then immobilize it in the correct position with casts or straps to gently retrain the foot to stay in a more normal position.
+Clubfoot is treated either through a process of repositioning the foot into the correct orientation with immobilization and physical therapy, surgical correction to lengthen tendons and ligaments in the foot and ankle, or both.
+Although your provider will advise you on the best choice for your child's particular situation, in many cases, the first and most conservative approach is to stretch the foot and then immobilize it in the correct position with casts or straps to gently retrain the foot to stay in a more normal position.
 The foot will need to be repositioned often, (usually once or more per week).
 It is important to understand that this approach to treatment is slow, but often has a good final result.
 Also, because it is gradual, it will require a strong commitment from the parents to attend at least weekly therapy appointments and to carry out physical therapy exercises at home.
 Even when all goes well, the majority of individuals with corrected clubfoot will need a procedure called tenotomy of the Achilles tendon as a final step in correcting the clubfoot.
 In many cases, this procedure can be performed on an outpatient basis and involves partially severing the tendon to allow the calf muscle to stretch out.
 If the clubfoot is more severe or does not respond well to repositioning correction methods, additional surgical correction may be the recommended.

 Long-Term Treatment and Outcomes